Commercial Gates in Sioux Falls, SD

-What types of gates does American Fence Company of Omaha offer?
+What types of gates does American Fence Company of Sioux Falls offer?

-We offer a wide variety of gates, and they all have their own applications and uses.
-Read through America’s Gate Company’s guide on how to select your gate for more assistance on deciding the right type of gate for you.
+We specialize in a variety of gates, each with its own applications and uses.
+Read through America’s Gate Company’s how to select your gate guide for more assistance.

-This gate is commonly referred to as a “sliding” gate and is most common type of slide gate.
-The gate itself does not touch the ground and is supported by rollers attached to large gate posts set to one side of the opening.
-The gate will have a tail section that is used to support the gate when it is in the closed position.
-The tail section is approximately half of the length of the gate opening.
+Commonly referred to as a “sliding” gate, cantilevers are the most common type of slide gate.
+It does not actually touch the ground and is supported by rollers attached to gate posts set to one side of the opening.
+The gate will have a tail section that is used for support when the gate is closed.
 It is important to ensure that adequate storage space equal to the sum of the gate opening and tail section is available so that the gate can fully open.
-Cantilever gates can be constructed with all types of fencing, but will require a steel or aluminum frame.
+Cantilever gates can be constructed with all types of fencing but will require a steel or aluminum frame.
 These gates may be built to look like Estate swing gates or covered with vinyl, wood, etc. Check out America’s Gate Company’s in-depth guide on how to select your cantilever gate.

-The double swing gate incorporates two leaves to cover a larger opening.
-Double swing gates can be constructed for chain link, vinyl, wood and ornamental steel fences.
-Ornamental gates at a driveway entrance, otherwise known as estate gates, can be used in conjunction with a motorized gate operator to control gate access, preventing unwanted intrusion.
-The motorized gates can be opened and closed by a number of means including keypads, card readers and garage door style transmitters.
-The gate can be programmed to close automatically after a car enters the property and to open automatically when a car is leaving.
+Double swing gates feature two leaves to cover a larger opening.
+They can be constructed for chain link, vinyl, wood, and ornamental steel fences.
+Driveway ornamental gates, otherwise known as estate gates, can be used in conjunction with motorized gate operators to prevent unwanted intrusion.
+The motorized gates can be opened and closed by a number of means, including: keypads, card readers, and garage door opener-like transmitters.
+The gate can be programmed to close automatically after a car enters the property and, likewise, to open automatically when a car’s leaving.

-With the smaller varieties commonly referred to as “walk” gates, these gates can be constructed in widths typically from 3’ to 20’ depending on the material used and purpose of the gate.
-With the proper design and materials, these gates can reach over 100’ in length.
+With the smaller varieties commonly known as “walk” gates, single swings are typically constructed in widths of 3’ to 20,’ depending on the material used and the purpose of the gate.
+However, with the proper design and materials, these gates can reach over 100’ in length.
 Swing gates can incorporate self-closing and latching hardware for use around swimming pools or automated gate access at the base of your driveway.

-A less common type of “sliding” gate is the rolling gate.
-Rolling gates require a wheel on the front of the gate and a pipe track to support wheels located on the rear of the gate.
-These gates do not require a “tail” like the cantilever gate, so that they can be used in situations where storage space is limited.
+A less common type of “sliding” gate, the rolling gate requires a wheel on the front and a pipe track to support wheels located to the rear.
+These gates do not require a “tail” and can therefore be used in situations where storage space is limited.
 Rolling gates with a V-Groove track and wheel assembly may also incorporate automated gate access control.

 Overhead Track Gates

-Typically used in high security or industrial applications, overhead track gates will utilize an I-beam or bar truss system that extends over the gate opening and runs the length of the opening on either side.
-The I-beam or bar truss will typically be placed close to 14’ above the opening to allow semi-truck traffic to clear.
+Typically used in high security or industrial applications, overhead track gates utilize an I-beam or bar truss system extending over the gate opening and running the length of the opening on either side.
+The I-beam or bar truss typically is placed close to 14’ above the opening, thereby allowing semi-truck traffic to pass through without incident.
 Attached to and above the gate are trollies that run along the I-beam or track.
 The number of trollies will depend on the length and weight of the gate.
-As these gates are fully supported from above, automated access control may be used to safely open and close these gates.
+As these gates are fully supported from above, automated access control may be used to safely open and close them.
 Fully supported as they travel through the opening from the track above, overhead track gates are extremely reliable.

 Vertical Lift Gates

-When there is no storage space on either side of the gate opening and a swing gate is not practical, you may need a vertical lift gate.
-Typically used in industrial applications, vertical lift gates incorporate columns on each end of the gate that are tall enough to lift the gate straight-up to clear semi-truck traffic below.
+When there is no storage space on either side of the gate and a swing gate is not practical, you may need a vertical lift gate.
+Typically used in industrial applications, these gates incorporate columns tall enough to lift the gate straight up and clear semi-truck traffic below.
 Attached to the end of the gate are rollers or trucks that run vertically in tracks attached to the columns.
-Utilizing counterbalance weights or garage door like springs, these gates will easily lift up and down with the use of an electric gate operator.
+Utilizing counterbalance weights or garage door-like springs, these gates will easily lift up and down with the use of an electric gate operator.

 Vertical Pivot Gates

-All of our swing gates are available with a wide variety of hinges that open 180 degrees, are self-closing, or can even lift the up as it opens.
-Latches are endless from padalockable, self-latching, self-locking, keyed, push button, magnetic, etc.
+All of our swing gates are available with a wide variety of hinges that open 180 degrees, are self-closing, or can even lift as it opens.
+Latches are endless from padlockable, self-latching, self-locking, keyed, push button, magnetic, etc.

 - Obstructions.
 Are there any obstructions in the travel of the gate?
 Or, when opening the gate, will it interfere with on-coming or parked vehicles.